-Designee - The agent of Delaware County Planning Department, Delaware County Conservation District, and/or agent of the Governing Body involved with the administration, review, or enforcement of any provisions of this Ordinance by contract or memorandum of understanding.
+Designee - An agent of the Delaware County Planning Department, Delaware County Conservation District, and/or agent of the Board of Supervisors involved with the administration, review, or enforcement of any provision(s) of this chapter by contract or memorandum of understanding.

-Design Professional (Qualified) - A Pennsylvania Registered Professional Engineer, Registered Landscape Architect, Registered Professional Land Surveyor trained to develop SWM site plan, or any person licensed by the Pennsylvania Department of State or qualified by law to perform the work required by the Ordinance.
+Design Professional - A Pennsylvania Registered Professional Engineer, Registered Landscape Architect, Registered Professional Land Surveyor trained to develop SWM Site Plan, or any Person licensed by the Pennsylvania Department of State or qualified by law to perform the work required by this chapter.

-Design Storm - The magnitude and temporal distribution of precipitation from a storm event measured in probability of occurrence (e.g., a 5-year storm with a 20% chance of occurring in any one year) and duration (e.g., twenty-four (24) hours), used in the design and evaluation of stormwater management systems.
+Design Storm - The magnitude and temporal distribution of precipitation from a storm event measured in probability of occurrence (e.g., a 5-year storm) and duration (e.g., 24 hours), used in the design and evaluation of Stormwater management systems.